 At Solent, we endeavour to create and sustain an equitable and inclusive educational environment that adopts a Learning Design Framework (LDF) which is underpinned strategically by these commitments:

 Solent’s curriculum framework and LDF reflect our shared educational vision by reinforcing our unique, creative, dynamic, and applied approach to teaching.
 We aim to positively transform students’ lives by developing learners who can make meaningful contributions for the betterment of society.
 This is at the heart of our mission as a university.
-We are motivated to continue improving and innovating through our real-world curriculum.
+We are motivated to continue improving and innovating through our Inclusive Real-World Curriculum, which is driven by our on-going commitment to promote equity and inclusion.

 Solent's inclusive real-world curriculum